Rainyyyyyyy111/ODesign666/README.md

 # Acknowledgements
-This project draws in part from [Protenix](https://github.com/bytedance/Protenix) and [OpenFold](https://github.com/aqlaboratory/openfold), supported by the Apache 2.0 License.
+This project code draws in part upon [Protenix](https://github.com/bytedance/Protenix) and [OpenFold](https://github.com/aqlaboratory/openfold), and is supported under the Apache 2.0 License.
 Thanks for their great work and code.

+This project is supported by Lingang Laboratory, Zhejiang University, and The Chinese University of Hong Kong.
+We are actively seeking highly motivated and talented PhD students to join our team.
+We offer PhD training opportunities in Pharmacy / AI at Zhejiang University, or Computer Science at The Chinese University of Hong Kong.

+If you are interested, please contact **odinz@link.cuhk.edu.hk**

 # License
 Both source code and model parameters of ODesign are released under the [Apache 2.0 License](https://github.com/The-Institute-for-AI-Molecular-Design/ODesign/blob/main/LICENSE).